Logo TwinzTech

 Transport Layer Security (TLS) or Secure Sockets Layer (SSL) are the cryptographic protocols that provide secure communications beyond a computer network.

-SSL/TLS is a secure layer protocol which makes the HTTP protocol transmitting and receiving activity to encrypted the data flow between the client and the server.
+SSL/TLS is a secure layer protocol that makes the HTTP protocol transmit and receive activity to encrypt the data flow between the client and the server.

 It will provide a secure layer between servers and web browsers.
 It will ensure privacy and data integrity between communicating computer network applications.